Architecture

 Module: hypothesis_tier2.py

-Extracts function signatures via AST inspection, builds Hypothesis strategies from type hints, and runs @given tests to find runtime type violations.
+Extracts function signatures via AST inspection, builds Hypothesis strategies from type hints, and runs @given tests with generated inputs.

 # hypothesis_tier2.py (conceptual)